Luluf069/firstcycling-mcp/README.md

 ### Race Research

-- **Recent Results**: "Show me the results of the 2023 Paris-Roubaix (race ID 30)."
+- **Recent Results**: "Show me the results of the 2023 Paris-Roubaix."
-- **Historical Context**: "Who are the youngest and oldest winners of the Tour of Flanders (ID 29)?"
+- **Historical Context**: "Who are the youngest and oldest winners of the Tour of Flanders?"
-- **Team Analysis**: "Get the startlist for the 2023 Tour de France (race ID 17) with detailed team information."
+- **Team Analysis**: "Get the startlist for the 2023 Tour de France with detailed team information."
-- **Race Statistics**: "Show me the victory table for Liège-Bastogne-Liège (ID 11).
+- **Race Statistics**: "Show me the victory table for Liège-Bastogne-Liège.
 Who has won it the most times?"
-- **Stage Information**: "Can you show me the stage profiles for the 2023 Giro d'Italia (race ID 13)?"
+- **Stage Information**: "Can you show me the stage profiles for the 2023 Giro d'Italia?"

 ### Sports Journalism